 Soak up sweeping views of the Eternal City from this rooftop restaurant, where the wine program is divided into an international list and an exclusively Italian one.
 The cellar contains rare vintages as well as carefully selected lesser-known labels.

 La Toque • Napa, Calif. • 2014

 California Cabernet Sauvignon shines at chef Ken Frank’s La Toque, where the program also features picks from nearly every corner of the wine-producing world.
-The tasting menus are designed to pair with wines, and a flexible format lets guests choose from a range of four to nine courses.
+The tasting menus are designed to pair with wines, and a flexible format lets guests choose from the tasting menu or an à la carte dining experience.

 Le Coureur des Bois • Beloeil, Québec • 2018